Lullabot/drainpipe/README.md

 All automated updates submitted by Renovate undergo a series of automated tests via GitHub Actions.
 These tests are designed to ensure compatibility and stability with the new versions of dependencies.

-## Semantic Versioning and Update Types

-Drainpipe adheres to semantic versioning, categorizing updates into patches, minor, and major updates.
-Understanding these categories is crucial for the review process:

-- **Patch Releases (`x.y.Z`)**: Updates that fix bugs without adding new features or breaking existing functionality.
-If all tests pass, these updates are generally safe to merge.
-- **Minor Point Releases (`x.Y.z`)**: Updates that introduce new features without breaking backward compatibility.
-While these are often safe to merge if all tests pass, they require more scrutiny:
+All Renovate peer reviews regardless if they're a minor or patch release require:
-  - Read the change logs carefully to understand the new features and fixes.
+1. Reading the change logs carefully to understand the new features and fixes.
    - Assess if the changes necessitate additional test coverage or could potentially impact existing functionality.
    - Consider the implications of new features on the project's future development and maintenance.
+2. All tests and checks must pass

+### Handling Version Ranges

+Some dependencies allow multiple versions, like `"drush/drush": "^10|^11|^12"`.
+- Renovate will create pull requests when any of these versions get patch or minor releases.
+- We **DO NOT** want to merge these, because it would pin these packages to a specific version.
+- We **DO** want to allow these pull requests to run checks.
+This will confirm that the latest version within the range Drainpipe supports is unlikely break builds.
+- After all GitHub Action checks pass, leave a comment on the pull request stating such, close the pull request, and delete the branch.

 ### Handling Test Failures